gchrupala/supervision/assessment-criteria.md

     literature (identifying relationships, contradictions, gaps or
     inconsistencies in the literature)?

-Method
+##Method

-:   Is the description of the method(s) clear and adequate?
+  Is the description of the method(s) clear and adequate?
 Is a further
     explanation/clarification given why this method was chosen rather than others?
 Is the research set-up valid and sufficiently specific considering the research question?
 Is data collection performed adequately (operationalization of concepts, instrumentation,
     research techniques, choice of the empirical field)?

-Results
+##Results

-:   Are the results – qualitative or quantitative – presented in an
+   Are the results – qualitative or quantitative – presented in an
     orderly fashion, according to an ordering principle properly specified?
 Are tables, figures, diagrams or overviews used in a well-considered way?
 Are the data analyzed further using qualitative